Jimz04/solution.js/README.md

 # Install

-To install <b>solution.js</b> is very simple ang easy just download the file below if a `zip` file extract and cut the `solution.js` file in your project.
+To install <b>solution.js</b> is very simple and easy just download the file below if a `zip` file extract and cut the `solution.js` file in your project.

 # Connect